back to homepage

 This session explores the dual role of sport as both a unifying and divisive force in society.
 While sport is often celebrated as a “universal language” that transcends borders, cultures, and ideologies, it can also be misused to deepen divisions and reinforce exclusivity.
 The discussion examines how sport can serve as a meaningful platform for mutual understanding, conflict resolution, and peacebuilding, particularly in a world increasingly marked by polarization and identity-based tensions.
 It highlights ways in which sport can be ethically and effectively leveraged to foster reconciliation, solidarity, and social cohesion across diverse communities.

-10:30-11:00 Break
+10:30-11:00 Coffee Break (EXHIBITION AREA)

 11:00–12:00